How it works

 2. Parallel pre-flight: prior publication detection

-Before any review agent runs, we fan out in parallel to six sources — CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, and our own 900,000-paper FTS5 index — with a strict 12-second timeout per source.
+Before any review agent runs, we fan out in parallel to six sources — CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, and our own 4.4-million-paper FTS5 index — with a strict 12-second timeout per source.

 We look for fuzzy title and abstract overlap.
 Hits above 60% word-overlap are flagged high-confidence; editorial workflow routes those to a 30-second human check before any desk-reject email is sent.